 Symbol of evil and witches

-The crow appears as a malign symbol in demonology treatises – Malphas and the Harabs.
+The crow is a malign symbol in demonology treatises – Malphas and the Harabs.

 The powerful Malphas is a Prince of Hell, 39th Demon invoked by King Solomon, who can turn into a crow.

 The Harabs are the horrible ravens of death, rebellious spirits in the service of Baal, the Lord of Murder.